Historic Claremount photos, Horley Green and New Bank

 On top of Godley Bridge

-Left back down New Bank
+Left would take you back down New Bank

 Right to Horley Green